-As the partner heading up Kline & Specter's Mass Tort Department, Lee B. Balefsky is involved in lawsuits dealing with a wide range of products and toxic substances, from pharmaceuticals to defective medical devices, from asbestos to denture creams containing zinc.
+Lee B. Balefsky is senior counsel and former head of the Mass Tort Department in which he was involved in lawsuits dealing with a wide range of products and toxic substances, from pharmaceuticals to defective medical devices, from asbestos to denture creams containing zinc.

-Balefsky is a member of the Plaintiffs Steering Committee involved in all transvaginal mesh cases nationwide and he serves as liasion counsel in the Philadelphia Mass Tort Pelvic Mesh program.
-He has had great success in other mass tort cases, playing a leading role in the $4.85 billion Vioxx settlement as well as large settlements in litigation involving the diet drug Fen-Phen.
+Balefsky was a member of the Plaintiffs Steering Committee involved in all transvaginal mesh cases nationwide and he served as liason counsel in the Philadelphia Mass Tort Pelvic Mesh program.
+He had great success in other mass tort cases, playing a leading role in the $4.85 billion Vioxx settlement as well as large settlements in litigation involving the diet drug Fen-Phen.

-Balefsky's experience helped earn him a spot among the best attorneys in Pennsylvania selected by the independent rating service Super Lawyers for 15 straight years, 2004 - 2018.
-He was also selected for the latest editions (2013-2019) of Best Lawyers in America.
+Balefsky's experience helped earn him a spot among the best attorneys in Pennsylvania selected by the independent rating service Super Lawyers * for 20 straight years, 2004-2023.
+He has also been selected as among the nation's top lawyers for many years, including 2024, by Best Lawyers in America*.

 Mass tort practice requires knowledge and the ability to handle several issues simultaneously, with cases often filed in both state and federal courts and with multiple plaintiffs and defendants.
 Clients are individually represented in mass tort cases but the system allows for centralizing and sharing of information, such as documents and depositions, among various parties in trials and settlement negotiations.